-We have audited the accompanying balance sheets of Innocap, Inc. (a development stage company) as of January 31, 2011 and 2010 and the related statements of operations, stockholders' deficit and cash flows for the years then ended.
+We have audited the accompanying balance sheets of Innocap, Inc. (a development stage company) as of January 31, 2012 and 2011, and the related statements of operations, stockholders' deficit and cash flows for the fiscal years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Innocap, Inc. as of January 31, 2011 and 2010 and the results of its operations and its cash flows for the years then ended and for the period from January 23, 2004 (inception) through January 31, 2011, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Innocap, Inc. as of January 31, 2012 and 2011, and the results of its operations and its cash flows for the years then ended, and for the period from January 23, 2004 (inception) through January 31, 2012, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 3 to the financial statements, the Company is in the development stage and, among other things, has negative working capital of \$38,500, an accumulated deficit of \$208,100, with no revenues, all of which raises substantial doubt about its ability to continue as a going concern.
+As discussed in Note 3 to the financial statements, the Company is in the development stage and, among other things, has negative working capital of \$44,000, an accumulated deficit of \$234,600, with no revenues, all of which raises substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 3.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-PMB Helin Donovan, LLP

-/S/ PMB Helin Donovan, LLP
+/s/ PMB Helin Donovan, LLP PMB Helin Donovan, LLP